romeokienzler/me/TALKS.md

+# The open source serverless data lakehouse - the next evolution in big data
+Serverless promises huge cost reduction in operations, increase of stability and scalability and overall increase of developer and user happiness.
+We bring the serverless delta architecture to kubernetes using open source standards and technologies including Apache Iceberg, Knative/Kubernetes, Cloud Object Store, Apache Kafka and KFServing into a single open source reference architecture capable of running on any Kubernetes service in the Cloud (IBM, Amazon, Google, Microsoft, …) as well as on on-premises datacenters (RedHat Openshift, …).
+The architecture combines batch and stream processing, data lakes, data catalogs and data warehouses, business intelligence and machine learning.

 # Deep Reinforcement Learning in Finance / Trading using Ray and RLlib
 Why are most DeepRL publications on playing video games?
 Because we have a perfect simulator?
 Can’t we use the abundance of historic financial data as a simulator for trading bots.
 I meant agents of course.
 This workshop covers the basics of DeepRL by explaining how AlphaGo Zero works and takes you towards an end to end implementation of a DeepRL based bot for trading.
 This is my contribution to democratize Artificial Intelligence in Finance.